 Check out more great NH Humanities programs around the state.
 Click the link below.

-Children's Programming, materials and activities are at the core of Elkins Public Library's mission year-round.
-However, our Summers Reading Program is designed to encourage children to keep reading and encouraging in their library during the Summer.
-We know that you LOVE your Library so join us in discovering a Universe of Stories!
+Children’s programming, materials and activities are at the core of Elkins Public Library’s mission year-round.
+However, our Summer Reading Program is designed to encourage children to keep reading and engaging in their library during the SUMMER!

 Come enjoy 16 programs surrounding this theme in June and July 2019!

 Check out the great resources available at awww.St

 Wednesday, June 12 at 4:00pm: SUMMER READING KICK-OFF EVENTwith George Saterial and Magic by George!
 George has traveled five continents performing "Timeless Magic" along with the rest of his extensive repertoire of stage, close-up, and roving magic!!
 All ages are welcome!
 Magic By George, has been thrilling audiences large and small, young and old, with fun-filled shows for years!
 Check out his wonderful act! www.magicbygeorge.com/stage

 Monday, June 17: Young Readers and Teen Read End of Year Group Picnic Party: Young Readers come at 3:00 pm to enjoy a picnic snack and chips.
 Teens come at 6 pm to enjoy a special teen picnic party.

 Friday, June 21: Last Day of School!

 Tuesday, June 25: 10:00 am: Rock and Read